Harrison25000/CV/README.md

 #### Makers Academy | Shoreditch, London | January 2019 - May 2019

-Whilst studying computer programming at  Makers Academy, I learnt how to programme in Ruby, Javascript, Python, SQL and use various libraries/gems and additions to these (Machine Learning, JQuery, Ajax, Nodejs, ActiveRecord, BCrypt, Paperclip etc.) Having discovered computing as a hobby during University I decided that programming was a skill I would like to learn and develop competency in, and then to use these new skills in my work.
+Whilst studying computer programming at  Makers Academy, I learned how to programme in Ruby, Javascript, Python, SQL and used various libraries/gems and additions to these (Machine Learning, JQuery, Ajax, Nodejs, ActiveRecord, BCrypt, Paperclip etc.).
+Having discovered computing as a hobby during University I decided that programming was a skill I would like to learn and develop competency in, and then to use these new skills in my work.
 I learnt how to create various programmes, from command line to web apps, in an array of languages.
 I enjoyed diving into Machine Learning for the final team project, developing a facial recognition model that can identify emotions, within a two week timeframe.
 This ended with a successful presentation to a room of family, friends, peers and potential employers.

 - Ruby, JavaScript, HTML5 & CSS
 - With experience in: Python, Ruby on Rails, SQL, Machine Learning, API’s ,JQuery, NodeJS, Ajax, ActiveRecord, Paperclip, BCrypt, Rspec, Jasmine, Sinatra, Heroku, Travis, Test Driven Development (TDD), Object-Oriented Design (OOD) and Agile processes.